jaxonfromkh/Kenium-Music/README.md

 🎛️ **Audio Tweaking**
 - Crank the bass, slow down tracks, or add filters—**all free**, no premium nonsense.

+🤖 Made fully into typescript and seyfert
+- Performant package, performant bot, non high memory usage and the nonsense

 ---

 ### **Powered by Aqualink**